bids-standard/bids-specification/src/99-appendices/10-file-collections.md

 # Appendix X: File collections

-To give context to the use of [parametrically linked file collections](./02-common-principles.md#file-name-structure), applications appealing to this common principle are listed by descriptive tables under their respective modalities.
+To give context to the use of [entity-linked file collections](./02-common-principles.md#file-name-structure), applications concerned with this common principle are listed by descriptive tables under their respective modalities.

 ## Magnetic Resonance Imaging